yuexiaofeng/yuexiaofeng.github.io/_posts/2022-05-07-ai-notes-pca.md

 ![var_wn](../assets/images/20220507/var_wn.png)

-To solve this, we'd need to employ a technique called gradient ascent, but I promised not to mention too much mathematical equations so I'll stop here (citing Fermat's famous words here again: I had a proof that was too large to fit in the margin. :D).
+To solve this, we'd need to employ a technique called gradient ascent, but I promised not to mention too much mathematical formulas so I'll stop here (citing Fermat's famous words here again: *I had a proof that was too large to fit in the margin.* :D).

 ## The Wheel

 Luckily this has been shipped out of the box by many libraries, such as our beloved scikit-learn.
 I'm just gonna save a day's sweat implementing it from scratch (life is hard enough, let's not do everything the hard way..), and simply call the APIs for a demo.

-I'll piggyback on my previous AzureML setup, and load the Iris dataset:
+I'll piggyback on my previous AzureML setup (local environments should work too), and load the Iris dataset with an one-liner:

 ```python
 from sklearn import datasets